 AN increasing number of standalone restaurants mix Liberian, West African, and dishes from around the world.

-Provides widespread access to affordable, authentic meals.
+Provides widespread access to affordable, traditional meals.

 A bustling market where fresh produce, fish, meat, and numerous street food vendors are found.
 It offers a lively, immersive experience.